-- Preserve natural hydrology and drainage ways.Limit grading and clearing. - Preserve sufficient tree canopy during project development and building construction.
+- Limit grading and clearing. - Preserve sufficient tree canopy during project development and building construction.

 - Carefully design new road way construction to minimize scenic and environmental impacts. - Utilize natural features for stormwater management. - Provide a mix of housing types to meet the diverse needs of the population. - Incorporate traditional neighborhood design that offers a mix of neighborhood commercial, civic, institutional and public gathering places within walking distances of residential areas.
 Assure that all public facilities and services (roads, utilities, fire protection, recreation, solid waste, etc.) serving new development and redevelopment are adequate to accommodate the population.